Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's role as a 'Pre-planning consultant' that 'catches ambiguities, hidden requirements, and pitfalls before planning begins.'
-This specific verb and resource differentiate it from sibling tools like 'analyze' or 'architect'.
+The description clearly states the tool is a 'pre-planning consultant' that 'catches ambiguities, hidden requirements, and pitfalls before planning begins.'
+It specifies when to use ('vague or could be interpreted multiple ways'), distinguishing it from sibling tools like architect or plan-reviewer.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.